 Example: For the Mexican Pacific EEZ, the citation should be “Cisneros-Montemayor AM, Cisneros-Mata MA, Harper S and Pauly D (2015) Unreported marine fisheries catch in Mexico, 1950-2010.
 Fisheries Centre Working Paper #2015-22, University of British Columbia, Vancouver.
 9 p.”, which is accessible on the EEZ page for Mexico (Pacific) on seaaroundus.org.

-To help us track the use of Sea Around Us data, we would appreciate you also citing Pauly and Zeller (2015) as the source of the information in an appropriate part of your text;
+To help us track the use of Sea Around Us data, we would appreciate you also citing Pauly, Zeller, and Palomares (2020) as the source of the information in an appropriate part of your text;

 - When using data from our website that are not part of a typical catch reconstruction (e.g., catches by LME or other spatial entity, subsidies given to fisheries, the estuaries in a given country, or the surface area of a given EEZ), cite both the website and the study that generated the underlying database.
 Many of these can be derived from the ’methods’ texts associated with data pages on seaaroundus.org.